Home Drugs Saxenda (Liraglutide)

 Saxenda Dosage Information

 Saxenda is taken in a gradually increasing dose to allow the body to adjust.
-The standard dose is 3.0 mg per day.
+The standard maintenance dose is 3.0 mg per day.

 Saxenda Dosing